Who the heck does still use native ads for real estate? Isn’t this a completely obsolete and outdated marketing method?

-This is lower than the higher amount of $1.50 on Outbrain, but higher than the lower range bit of $0.10.
+This is lower than the higher amount of $1.50 on Outbrain but higher than the lower range bit of $0.10.

 You might remember the beginning section of this article, where I compared the click-through rates of native ads (0.2%) with display ads (0.05%).

-Since the CTR of native ads is four times higher than that of display ads, you can deduce that you have to pay roughly 4 times more per click for display ads to get the same results than for native ads.
+Since the CTR of native ads is four times higher than that of display ads, you can deduce that you have to pay roughly 4 times more per click for display ads to get the same results as for native ads.

-So, if we apply the factor 4 to the $0.75 of Google display ads for real estate, we get a cost per click of $3, which we now can fairly compare to the performance of native ads.
+So, if we apply factor 4 to the $0.75 of Google display ads for real estate, we get a cost per click of $3, which we now can fairly compare to the performance of native ads.

 Even if it seems that native ads would have more advantages, don’t be misled to believe that this is a general conclusion.

-You usually don’t find by chance a winning marketing channel and a winning campaign, you make them so by repeated testing.
+You usually don’t find by chance a winning marketing channel and a winning campaign.
+You make them so by repeated testing.